JamesMenetrey/DesignPatterns/README.md

 DesignPatterns
 ==============

-A simplistic implementation of some well-known design pattern in C#.
+A simplistic implementation of some well-known design patterns in C#.

 ## Content